 As technology blurs the line between digital and physical medical care, private practices and doctors must start using technology to promote the intimate connection necessary in doctor-patient relationships.
-In 2017, more than 95% of non-federal acute care hospitals used information technology for health care.
+More than 95% of non-federal acute care hospitals used information technology for health care today.
 Technology in medicine is widespread and growing, redefining how we think about healthcare.

-To efficiently implement the use of technology and digital capabilities in the medical industry, be aware of the opportunities this evolution allows and consider all of them when developing a unique strategy.
+To efficiently implement the achievements of medical software development in day-to-day practice, be aware of the opportunities this evolution allows and consider all of them when developing a unique strategy.